Judy (dog): HMS Gnat

 In early 1938, both Jefferey and Cooper were sent back to Britain as part of the crew rotation.
-While docked in Hankou, Judy took a liking to another Pointer on board a French gunboat Francis Garnier.
+While docked in Hankou, Judy took a liking to another Pointer aboard a French gunboat Francis Garnier.
 The two ship's companies held an impromptu wedding ceremony for the two dogs.
-The French Pointer, Paul, remained on the Gnat for three days before returning to his ship.
-Judy fell pregnant, and gave birth to thirteen puppies.
-Ten of them survived and were eventually given away to a variety of sources including the Francis Garnier and the American gunboat USS Guam.
+The French Pointer, Paul, remained on Gnat for three days before returning to his ship.
+Judy became pregnant, and gave birth to thirteen puppies.
+Ten of them survived and were eventually given away to a variety of sources including Francis Garnier and the American gunboat USS Guam.
 Judy was involved in an incident in October that year that resulted in the ending of her trips ashore in Hankou.
-Whilst being walked by two sailors from the Gnat, they were confronted by Japanese soldiers who pointed a loaded rifle at Judy.
+Whilst being walked by two sailors from Gnat, they were confronted by Japanese soldiers who pointed a loaded rifle at Judy.
 One of the soldiers was thrown into the Yangtze River by Leading Seaman Jack Law in response.
-During the following days, several Japanese officers came on board the Gnat and it was decided that it would be better for Judy to stay on the ship.
+During the following days, several Japanese officers came aboard Gnat and it was decided that it would be better for Judy to stay on the ship.